 He was inspired by his mother, who felt no shame about her bipolar condition, nor about the fact she needed help, he recalled.

 Lauding the work of the Richmond facility, he said nowadays there is not enough recognition or compensation for those taking care of the most vulnerable in society.

-On a heavier note, when confronted with the housing difficulties mentally ill residents often face, Trudeau assured he is committed to address the national housing strategy for all vulnerable groups, including single mothers, elderly and new immigrants.
+On a serious note, when told about the challenges mentally ill people face regarding housing, Trudeau assured the group he is committed to forming a national housing strategy for all vulnerable groups, including single mothers, the elderly and new immigrants.

 He then returned the question by asking whether employment is hard to find for those experiencing mental health problems.

 It is, according to Una Mulhall, employment program manager at Pathways.
 "A lot of people don't understand that people with mental illness want to work, just like everyone else," she said.

 However, "they still face a stigma in the community, and I don't notice it getting any easier."

 Fortunately, private partners who do hire people with mental health problems, tend to commit long-term.

 Trudeau also honed in on the issue of home care.
 He referred to Quebec, where he has seen many patients taken out of their hospital room and brought back into their home environment.

 That solution leads to better quality of life, he said, which raises the need for adequate training and financial resources for home care workers.